-- communication is received?
+- Review internal project communication with stakeholders: Is communication regular and effective?
+Are there key stakeholders left out of communication?
+Are there feedback mechanisms when communication is received?
 Does this communication with stakeholders contribute to their awareness of project outcomes and activities and investment in the sustainability of project results? - Review external project communication: Are proper means of communication established or being established to express the project progress and intended impact to the public (is there a web presence, for example?
-Or did the project implement appropriate outreach and public awareness campaigns?) - For reporting purposes, write one half-page paragraph that summarizes the project's progress towards results in terms of contribution to sustainable development benefits, as well as global environmental benefits. - List knowledge activities/products developed (based on knowledge management approach approved at CEO Endorsement/Approval).
+Or did the project implement appropriate outreach and public awareness campaigns?) - For reporting purposes, write one half-page paragraph that summarizes the project's progress towards results in terms of contribution to sustainable development benefits, as well as global environmental benefits - List knowledge activities/products developed (based on knowledge management approach approved at CEO Endorsement/Approval).